Decimal to Fraction Calculator

 • Stock Trading: Converting a price change of 0.125 to 1/8 point

-Common Misconceptions and Correct Methods in Decimal to Fraction Calculator
+Common Misconceptions and Correct Methods

-• Understanding terminating vs. repeating decimals
+• Understanding terminating versus repeating decimals

-• Proper simplification techniques
+• Proper simplification techniques and when to apply them

-• Avoiding rounding errors in conversion
+• Avoiding rounding errors in conversion processes

 Misconception 1: Ignoring Simplification